huntfx/pyhide/README.md

 				 - True/False
 				 - Disable output of extra information such as time created, URL and username.
 					Default: False

-				cache/writeCache
-				 - True/False
-				 - Store some calculated information to a cache file, which can dramatically improve loading times.
-				 - It runs on the hash of an image and takes up barely any space, so it's worthwile keeping activated.
-					Default: True

 				uploadURLsToImgur
 				 - True/False